chelsea6502/BeebEater/README.md

 _**BeebEater is designed for beginners.
 My goal for BeebEater is to be the go-to recommendation for those who ask "What OS should I install on my 6502?"**_

 No extra modifications are required.
-All you need to do is load `BeebEater.rom` into EEPROM, reset, and run.
+All you need to do is load `BeebEater.rom` into EEPROM, and then reset.

 > [!WARNING]
 > Consider BeebEater still in ALPHA until version v1.0 is released.
 Let me know of any issues you find by submitting a new issue in the "Issues" tab on this GitHub repo.
 If your issue is not already there, I don't know it exists yet.
 Thanks!